International Workers' Day: United States

 On 1 May 2017, immigrants' rights advocates, labor unions and leftists held protests against the immigration and economic policies of President Donald Trump in cities throughout the US, Chicago and Los Angeles having some of the largest marches.

-On 1 May 2020, during the COVID-19 pandemic, "workers at Amazon, Whole Foods, Instacart, Walmart, FedEx, Target, and Shipt say they will walk off the job ... to protest their employers’ failure to provide basic protections for frontline workers who are risking and losing their lives at work."
+On 1 May 2020, during the COVID-19 pandemic, "workers at Amazon, Whole Foods, Instacart, Walmart, FedEx, Target, and Shipt say they will walk off the job ... to protest their employers' failure to provide basic protections for frontline workers who are risking and losing their lives at work."
 Additionally, on the same day, there will be a rent strike, the largest in nearly a century.

-On 1 May 2021, black bloc protesters clashed with police in Oakland & Portland.
+On 1 May 2021, black bloc protesters clashed with police in Oakland and Portland.
 Numerous other activities occurred across the country.

+In 1 May 2026, May Day protests were held across the United States in support of workers’ rights, union protections, and public education funding.
+Labor unions, teachers, immigrant-rights organizations, and community groups organized rallies and marches in a number of cities.
+Some demonstrations were associated with the slogan “No School, No Work, No Shopping”, which promoted consumer and workplace boycotts.

+The protests focused on issues including wages, labor protections, economic inequality, and opposition to anti-union policies.
+Some reports also noted concerns over rising living costs and reduced purchasing power in the context of higher global energy prices and geopolitical tensions, including the Iran war.

+Protesters voiced opposition to a series of government policies and economic conditions that they argued systematically favored wealthy individuals while neglecting the working class.
+Central to their grievances was the perceived erosion of basic labor rights, including the difficulty or inability of federal employees to appeal wrongful dismissals—a consequence of policies that reclassified many workers as "at-will" employees.
+Demonstrators also expressed concern over repeated budget cuts to workplace safety programs, which they believed directly endangered the lives of public sector workers such as nurses and teachers.
+Additionally, protesters highlighted the stagnation of the federal minimum wage, which had remained unchanged at $7.25 per hour for more than fifteen years—a duration that, in their view, reflected a broader pattern of inattention to the worsening living standards of ordinary workers.

 Uruguay

 In Uruguay, 1 May – Workers' Day – is an official holiday.
 Even when it is associated with labour unions, almost all workers tend to respect it.
 Since the late 1990s, the main event takes place at the First of May Square in Montevideo.